alexellis/sponsors-functions/README.md

 Each message is verified using the [crypto library](https://nodejs.org/api/crypto.html) and HMAC.

-Messages that pass HMAC are then sent over to a secret webhook URL and appear in Slack
+Messages that pass HMAC are then sent over to a secret webhook URL and appear in Discord

 It is triggered by any event from [GitHub Sponsors](https://github.com/sponsors/alexellis)